Parliament House, Canberra: Reception

 Similarly, while in the Old Parliament House members of various political parties would inhabit offices that shared the same corridors, New Parliament House segregates opposing parties in different corners of the building, decreasing interaction between members.
 Members would often only meet their opponents in the adversarial environment of the debating chamber, and many former parliamentarians believe this has heightened the sectarian nature of parliamentary politics in Australia.

-Don Watson, speechwriter for former Prime Minister Paul Keating, writes: The place lacks red blood cells.
-Beyond the chambers there is no sign of the great contest of ideas for which a national parliament exists.
-Unlike the old Parliament House where opponents bumped past each other in the corridors, met each other's eyes, exchanged brutalities in the bar, stood side by side at urinals, in the new building the Opposition is separated from the Government by a divide as great as any which separates all of them from their constituents.
-As with dogs which meet only through a fence and cannot sniff each other's backsides, it deepens the everyday animus.
-Paul Keating himself has lamented walking the corridors of New Parliament House "not feeling like you were part of anything".
-Another former Prime Minister, Malcolm Turnbull, expressed concern the "badly designed" structure lacks "collision space [that] brings people together to ...compromise and agree and discuss.
+Don Watson, speech-writer for former Prime Minister Paul Keating, writes:

+Paul Keating has lamented walking the corridors of New Parliament House "not feeling like you were part of anything".
+Another former prime minister, Malcolm Turnbull, expressed concern the "badly designed" structure lacks "collision space [that] brings people together to ... compromise and agree and discuss.
 I think the design of the building definitely contributes to the fact that there are less cross-party friendships than there were in the old parliament".
 These concerns have been echoed by many former parliamentarians, including Malcolm Fraser, Tom Uren, Peter Walsh, Barry Jones, and Bob Carr.
-Walsh, a former Finance Minister in the Hawke Government has said the building is "an antiseptic, isolated and impersonal place, compared with its predecessor".
+Walsh, a former finance minister in the Hawke government has said the building is "an antiseptic, isolated and impersonal place, compared with its predecessor".